santiagogonzalez915/ProjectEulerAnswers/README.md

-A repository of all of my solutions (in C) to the questions on projecteuler.net The numerical answers to each solution are listed under the commit comments Much love to everyone <3
+A repository of all of my solutions (in C) to the questions on projecteuler.net <br>
+The numerical answers to each solution are listed under the commit comments <br>
+Much love to everyone <3